Published: 13 November 2025

 }

-A factorial program in C can be designed within a minimum number of statements by using the ternary operator.
-The ternary operator actually behaves as a least one function checking whether the number is less than or equal to one, in which the base case is 1.
-Otherwise, known as recurrence, it multiplies the number by the factorial of one less number recursively.
+A factorial program in C can be designed with minimal statements by using the ternary operator.
+The ternary operator behaves as a compact conditional, checking whether the number is less than or equal to one (base case returns 1), otherwise it multiplies the number by the factorial of one less number recursively.

 #include<stdio.h>